blazej-bucha/graflab-cookbook/doc/isgraflab.md

 ```

 Many of the parameters are the same as in [GrafLab](./graflab.md).
 Below are
-explained only the new parameters that are unique to isGrafLab.
+explained only the new ones that are unique to isGrafLab.

 * `ts` -- Order of the Taylor series